Mariano Rajoy

+On 1 June 2018, Rajoy and his government was ousted by the opposition parties led by the opposition leader Pedro Sánchez, the secretary-general of the Spanish Socialist Workers' Party, which only held 84 seats at the time and Sánchez was sworn in the following day.
+Four days later, Rajoy resigned as president of the People's Party and retired from politics shortly after and he was succeeded as his party's president by Pablo Casado a month later.
+While credited for lifting Spain out of the economic crisis, the austerity measures Rajoy and his government took and as well its handling of the Catalonia crisis was heavily criticized and also corruption scandals in the People's Party further damaged the party and Rajoy's reputation.

 Early life and education

-Born 27 March 1955 in Santiago de Compostela, A Coruña, Galicia, Rajoy is the grandson of Enrique Rajoy Leloup, one of the architects of the Galician Statute of Autonomy (1936) (Estatuto de autonomía de Galicia), who was removed from university teaching by the Franco dictatorship in the early 1950s.
+Born 27 March 1955 in Santiago de Compostela, in the Galician province of A Coruña, in Spain, Rajoy is the grandson of Enrique Rajoy Leloup, one of the architects of the Galician Statute of Autonomy (1936) (Estatuto de autonomía de Galicia), who was removed from university teaching by the Franco dictatorship in the early 1950s.
 He is the son of Olga Brey López and Mariano Rajoy Sobredo, a jurist, and president of the Provincial Court of Pontevedra, the city where he grew up.

 Later on, his father was transferred to León and the whole family moved there.
 He was duly enrolled, together with his brothers Luis and Enrique, and spent ten years there before moving to the Jesuit school in Vigo.
 After finishing secondary school he started university, enrolling in the Law Faculty in Santiago de Compostela.

 Rajoy graduated from the University of Santiago de Compostela and passed the competitive examination required in Spain to enter into the civil service, becoming the youngest-ever property registrar.

 He was assigned to Padrón (A Coruña), Villafranca del Bierzo (León) and Santa Pola (Alicante), a position he still holds.
 In that year, Rajoy sustained facial injuries in a traffic accident.
 Since then, he has always worn a beard to cover the scars from these injuries.

-Rajoy married Elvira "Viri" Fernández Balboa on 28 December 1996, in La Toja island (Pontevedra).
+Rajoy married Elvira "Viri" Fernández Balboa on 28 December 1996, on La Toja Island (Pontevedra).
 The couple have two children.

 While on the campaign trail in 2011, Rajoy published his autobiography, En Confianza (In Confidence).